PalmerNgozi/PalmerNgozi/README.md

 - 👋 Hi, I’m @PalmerNgozi
-- 👀 I’m interested in ... robotics, iot and android development
+- 👀 I’m interested in ... data science, machine learninI’m currently learning ..java for android dev
+- 💞️ I’m looking to collaborate on ...
-- 🌱 I’m currently learning ...jva for android dev
+- **Creating machine learning models for naturual language processing
+- **Building Deep Learning models
-- 💞️ I’m looking to collaborate on ... building creative applications and software with java
+- **building creative applications and software with java
+- **More learning opportunities
 - 📫 How to reach me ... twitter @almerx100

 <!---